ncatlab/nlab-content/pages/6393.md

 ### General

-The original articles that formulated the NSR model are
+The original articles that formulated the NSR model:

 * [[André Neveu]], [[John Schwarz]], _Factorizable dual model of pions_, Nucl.
 Phys.
 B31, 86 (1971) (<a href="https://doi.org/10.1016/0550-3213(71)90448-2">doi:10.1016/0550-3213(71)90448-2</a>)